-Why bother going through the trouble of creating a Project Initiation Document?
-You’ve received sign-off from your client, completed your planning, secured your resources and now you want to get started on your project.
+Why bother going through the trouble of creating a project initiation document?
+You’ve received sign-off from your client, completed project planning, secured your resources and now you want to get started on your project.
 You could simply start assigning tasks to the team and hit the ground running, and get ahead of schedule.

 But while it may seem this is a good idea, a project Initiation document, or PID is crucial to starting a project right.
 A successful (or unsuccessful) start to a project can determine the project’s success fairly early on.